sulami/1brc.rs/README.md

 Rayon has parallel `extend` and `sort` methods for vectors, but for the number of unique stations we have, those are actually slower than just doing the work on one thread.

-I tried splitting `upsert_entry` between the two uses, but as I expected they have the same call patterns so this doesn't help branch prediction.

 I have tried using `i16` to store the minimum and maximium values times 10, but the back-and-forth conversions actually cost more than the reduction in size saves.
 The idea was that `Entry` could be brought down to 128 bytes, which would be